 Thanks to seed funding from the Forest Foundation, The Bob Jolly Charitable Trust, a generous anonymous donation, and the hard work fo the A11Y Committee at StageSource—The A11Y initiative is pleased to offer grants to StageSource member theatre companies to have ASL interpreted performances!

-Applications are currently closed but will re-open
+A11Y Grant applications are currently closed but will re-open: